Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 381. ###  When shall we use useReducer hook in ReactJS?
      The useReducer hook in ReactJS is typically used when you have complex state logic that involves multiple related values or when the state transitions are more intricate.
 It is a good choice when you find that managing state with the useState hook becomes cumbersome and leads to complex and nested code.

-382. ###   How does React renderer work exactly when we call setState When you use setState in React, it triggers a process called reconciliation.
+382. ###   How does React renderer work exactly when we call setState?
+     When you use setState in React, it triggers a process called reconciliation.
 React compares the old and new state, figures out what changed, and updates only the necessary parts of the user interface.
 It does this by creating a virtual copy of the user interface called the virtual DOM and then efficiently applying the required changes to the actual web page.
 This helps React make updates quickly and keeps your app running smoothly.

 383. ### what are styled component?